metallurgical/ansistrano-deploy/README.md

 Before proceed to step by step, its better if we know how the end result of deployment should end.
 After the deployment process's done, we should have a few folder exist/created in our **target(where to deploy to)** as below.

  - **current**(symlink to release folder)
    - The symlink folder that point out to latest release's timestamp that exist in *release* folder.
-So at this point, if we're using apache, we need to setup up *document root* point to *current* folder instead of *current*.
+So at this point, if we're using apache, we need to setup up *document root* point to *current* folder instead of *release*.
  - **release**
    - Having release(timestamp) folder that contain our application's code.
 This folder will have a few folders depend on how many release we want to keep before the clean up process occured.
 So this folder actually stored our application's code either **fetching** from git repository or **copying** from local development to staging/production server using **rsync** command which is depend on our ansible's configuration.
  - **shared**